-As previously stated, compliance testing of EURC015 and EURC024 was conducted February 5 and 6, 2015.
-Test plans and test results were provided with in the required timeframes.
-A Notification of Compliance was submitted to the AQD April 11, 2016 and contained the required information from Condition VII.5 of the ROP.
-Additionally, ANR submitted Periodic Reports in accordance with Condition VII.6 of the ROP.
-The latest Periodic Report was submitted February 14, 2019.
+A Notification of Compliance was submitted to the AQD April 11, 2016 and contained the required information from SC VII.5 of the ROP.
+Additionally, ANR submitted Periodic Reports in accordance with SC VII.6 of the ROP.
+The latest Periodic Report was received by AQD on September 17, 2020.
 The report followed the format specified in the regulation and there were no incidents of excess emissions, malfunctions, deviations, or periods during which the CPMS were out of control.

-ANR submitted an annual and semi-annual deviation report on time received by AQD on February 14, 2019.
+ANR submitted an annual and semi-annual deviation report on time received by AQD on September 17, 2020.
 No deviations were reported in either of these reports.
 I reviewed records of the operating parameters and hours of operation of the glycol dehydrators.
 The vent stream of the glycol dehydrators was not diverted from the control devices.
 Records are maintained as required.